 A prediction of changes in sulfide state with depth in Mars mantle, and (with WP2 and WP5) an estimate of core-mantle disequilibrium.

 Figure XXXX: Back-scattered electron image of a recovered charge from a multi-anvil run, showing precipitation of metallic iron and the presence of ferric-iron bearing silicates.
+For all the figure captions use the caption as an opportunity to hammer home your message. eg This implies ..... about processes in Mars' interior will be important.

 (WP2) Melts in Mars' deep interior: Effects on present day chemistry and seismic properties